Rayanworkout/Cabmaster-VTC-public/README.md

 # Cabmaster's Website public repository

-This website is used as a showcase website for the company as well as a personnal dashboard for Admins / Partners.
+This website is used as a professional website for the company as well as a personnal dashboard for Admins / Partners.
 **I have anonymized the files, enabling the repository to be made public.**

 <a href="https://www.cabmaster.fr" target="_blank">Visit Website</a>